 You must register in a laboratory section for the course.
-The laboratory sections will be held in the computer labs where you will use EVIEWS.
+The laboratory sections will be

+held in the computer labs where you will use EVIEWS.
 The TAs will also provide help with the material in class, problem sets, and EVIEWS.

-Section schedules and locations Code Section ТА Time Place
+Code Section TA Time Place

-62321 A1 Badsra M 4-4:50pm SST 630
+Section schedules and locations 62281 A1 Pesic T 4-4:50pm SST 155

-62322 A2 Badsra M 7-7:50pm SST 155
+62282 A2 Lee M 7-7:50pm SST 155

-62323 A3 Wong M 11-11:50am SST 155
+62283 A3 Pesic M 11-11:50am SST 155

-62324 A4 Wong M 10-10:50am SST 155
+62284 A4 Salas Th $5-5:50$ pm SST 155

-62325 A5 Wong Tu $9-9{:}50\mathrm{am}$ SST 630
+62285 A5 Salas Th 6-6:50pm SST 155

+62286 A6 Lee F 5-5:50pm SST 155

 Homework:

-There will be 4 problem sets, but I will only count the best 3 out of four problem sets towards your grade.
+There will be 5 problem sets, but I will only count the best 4 out of five problem sets towards your grade.
 They will be due by the end of class on the date they are due in the classroom.
-Late homework will receive no credit (but remember that you can drop the lowest homework score).
+Solutions will be posted right afterwards; thus late homework will receive no credit (but remember that you can drop the lowest homework score).
 The problem sets will come from the text and elsewhere.
-You may work together on the problem sets in groups up to size 4, but you will have a difficult time on the exams if you do not understand the homework material.
+You may work together on the problem sets in groups up to size 4, but you will have a difficult time on the exams if you do not understand the homework material/cannot do the problems yourself.
 Everyone must turn in their own write ups of the problem sets, and must note who they worked with on their problem set.
+Problem sets will not be accepted by email.
 Due dates for problem sets are as follows:

-- 1. Problem set 1: Thursday January 15 at the end of class - 2.
-Problem set 2: Tuesday February 3 at the end of class - 3.
-Problem set 3: Tuesday February 24 at the end of class

-4. Problem set 4: Thursday March 12 at the end of class

-Attendance and Class Participation:
+- 1. Problem set 1: Wednesday January 13 at the end of class - 2.
+Problem set 2: Wednesday January 27 at the end of class - 3.
+Problem set 3: Wednesday February 10 at the end of class - 4.
+Problem set 4: Wednesday February 24 at the end of class - 5.
+Problem set 5: Wednesday March 10 at the end of class Attendance and Class Participation:

 I expect you to attend class, and you will be responsible for material covered in class that is not available in the text or elsewhere.
 Please ask questions if there are things you do not understand.
 Please get notes from someone else if you miss class.
 I may or may not post lecture notes.
 I will post examples I do in class that are not in the textbook.
 Please turn off your cell phones or put them on vibrate and be courteous to me and your fellow students in your use of other electronic devices.

-Grading Questions:
+Grading Questions and Grade Change Requests:

-If you think that your exam has been graded incorrectly, you must write up why you think so, and give this to me within 1 calendar week of getting the exam back.
+If you think that your exam has been graded incorrectly, you must write up why you think so, and come to my office to give this to me and discuss the issue within 1 calendar week of getting the exam back.
 Note that your entire exam is open to regrading, so your grade could go down as well as go up.

-If you think that your homework has been graded incorrectly, you must bring it to the TA who graded it within one calendar week of getting it back.
+No regrade requests will be considered after that point.
+If you think that your homework has been graded incorrectly, you must bring it to the TA who graded it within one calendar week of getting it back with a written explanation.
+No regrade requests will be considered after that point.
 Academic Honesty: